 If browsing Bloomingdales and mooching through Macy’s gets the better of you, rest your legs and check out a Broadway show.
 We head to Horace Green for our theatre thrills on this occasion.
 The School of Rock story follows failed rockstar Dewey Finn on his mission to turn prep school pupils into pop-rock superstars.
 A guitar-shredding, bass-slapping rock band is formed live on stage and before we know it, we’re standing to salute the best band in town.
 A must-see musical for the whole family, if Broadway is on your bucket list.
 Check it out at the Winter Garden Theatre!

-If you’re planning a winter visit to this sparkling city, bundle up this Big Apple guide for a bounty of holiday happenings in the city that never sleeps.
+If you’re planning a visit to this sparkling city, bundle up this Big Apple guide for a bounty of holiday happenings in the city that never sleeps.

 Whether you’re seeking out seasonal speakeasies and supper spots, getting your flea market fix, or looking for foot-stomping theatre thrills, there’s something for everyone in NYC.